invisiblethreat/invisiblethreat.github.io/_posts/2025-04-12-macos-resolvers.md

 ```

 As an aside `dig`/`host` are using `/etc/resolv.conf` which makes
 troubleshooting difficult.
-Make sure that you're using `dnscacheutil -q host -a
+Make sure that you're using `dscacheutil -q host -a
 name` instead.

 ```